Interested in learning more about how implement library centers in your school library? You've come to the right place.

 Supplies: Worksheet, pencils, colors, container for supplies, teacher boxes, instruction sheet

 Students get a worksheet, follow instructions and put completed sheet in their teacher’s box.
-Sheets will be collected all year to create a Digital Citizen booklet.
-Prior to each worksheet (every 5 weeks), a Digital Citizen lesson will be taught in large group from Common Sense Education at the Common Sense Media website (www.commonsensemedia.org).
-For example, the first lesson was an Internet Safety lesson “Going Places Safely” where students viewed a 3 min. video “My Online Neighborhood” followed by class discussion and worksheet description.
+I collect sheets all year to create a Digital Citizen booklet.
+Prior to each worksheet (every 5 weeks), a Digital Citizen lesson is taught in large group from Common Sense Education at the Common Sense Media website (www.commonsensemedia.org).
+For example, in my first lesson I used an Internet Safety lesson “Going Places Safely” where students viewed a 3 min. video “My Online Neighborhood” followed by class discussion and worksheet description.

 Supplies: iPads with QR Reader app, headphones, splitter if more than one headphone is needed per iPad, story cards with QR codes (created with QR code generator or purchased from TPT website), Instruction sheet, containers for supplies, Bean bags (optional), Redbox (optional)

 Students pick a story card, scan the QR code with the iPad and listen/watch the story with headphones.
-Redbox was created from a refurbished bookshelf.
+I created Readbox from a refurbished bookshelf.
 (Painted red, cut out an opening, added ‘Readbox’ header, hot glued a basket on shelf just inside the opening.)

 Students are enjoying participating in the activities in the library in small groups with their peers.
 The variety of centers allows for students to work with others or work independently, have a passive role or an active role.
-The center I was most concerned about students not responding well to (Author Center) turned out to be one of the most enjoyed.
+The center I worried students would not responding well to (Author Center) turned out to be one of the most enjoyed.
 Students responded with “I wish we could write down our story!”
-I was so impressed with their idea, we will be incorporating that aspect later in the year.
+Their idea impressed me so much we will be incorporating that aspect later in the year.